Our Independent Sexual Violence Adviser Service can offer practical and emotional support and help you decide whether to report

 Our ISVA service offers practical support to anybody aged 18 and over who has experienced sexual violence.
 They can assist you in understanding your rights and the services you can access.

-Our high quality accredited award winning ISVA service is completely independent from the Police.
+Our high quality, accredited and award winning ISVA service is completely independent from the Police.
 All of our ISVAs have received accredited ISVA training and complete on-going training and development to improve their skills and abilities.

 If you choose to report to the police, the ISVA can accompany and support you through this and any subsequent Court proceedings.
 They can also help with practical matters, such as housing, benefits, health services etc.